sotalya/tucuxi-python/README.md

 Moreover, a setup.bat and setup.sh are available to directly install the package.

 <sup>**NOTE: The ways of installing explained above will install the package as a global one.
-So, if you want to install it inside a vistual environment \
+So, if you want to install it inside a virtual environment \
 dont use them.**<sup>

 ## PyTest